BPA stands for bisphenol A, an industrial chemical that has been used to make certain plastics and resins since the 1950s.

 Epoxy resins are used to coat the inside of metal products, such as food cans, bottle tops and water supply lines.
 Some dental sealants and composites also may contain BPA.

 Some research has shown that BPA can seep into food or beverages from containers that are made with BPA.
-Exposure to BPA is a concern because of possible health effects of BPA on the brain and prostate gland of fetuses, infants and children.
+Exposure to BPA is a concern because of the possible health effects on the brain and prostate gland of fetuses, infants and children.
 It can also affect children's behavior.
-Additional research suggests a possible link between BPA and increased blood pressure.
+Additional research suggests a possible link between BPA and increased blood pressure, type 2 diabetes and cardiovascular disease.

 If you're concerned about BPA, you can take steps to reduce your exposure:

 - Use BPA-free products.
 Manufacturers are creating more and more BPA-free products.
 Look for products labeled as BPA-free.
-If a product isn't labeled, keep in mind that some, but not all, plastics marked with recycle codes 3 or 7 may be made with BPA.
+If a product isn't labeled, keep in mind that some, but not all, plastics marked with recycle code 3 or 7 may contain BPA.

 - Cut back on cans.
 Reduce your use of canned foods.